chatwoot/docs/development/project-setup/conversation-continuity.md

 ### Configuring inbound reply emails

+*Conversation Continuity requires your chatwoot installation to have a [cloud storage configured](/docs/configuring-cloud-storage)*

 There are a couple of email infrastructure service providers to handle the incoming emails that we support at the moment.
 They are
 Sendgrid, Mandrill, Mailgun, Exim, Postfix, Qmail and Postmark.